yaronf/I-D/STAR/draft-ietf-acme-star.md

 To avoid the client accidentally entering a broken state, the notBefore of the "next" certificate MUST be set so that the certificate is already valid when it is published at the "star-certificate" URL.
 Note that the server might need to increase the auto-renewal lifetime-adjust value to satisfy the latter requirement.
-For a detailed description of the renewal scheduling logics, see {{computing-effective-cert-lifetime}}.
+For a detailed description of the renewal scheduling logic, see {{computing-effective-cert-lifetime}}.
 For further rationale on the need for adjusting the certificate validity, see {{operational-cons-clocks}}.

 The server MUST NOT issue any certificates for this Order with notAfter after the auto-renewal end-date.